novaitdevteam/nova.docs/docs/components/novatalkscore.md

 ####Bug Fixes

-- *NovaTalks.Core*: Fixed Engine error on sending files on webhook. [:clipboard: NC2-703] [NC2-703]
+- *NovaTalks.Core*: Fixed Engine error on sending files on webhook [:clipboard: NC2-703] [NC2-703]

 	> Attempting to send a file in a conversation from the agent's side, files were added to the conversation and not sent on webhook.

-- *NovaTalks.Core*: Fixed an issue when messages are not fetched on connection restablished. [:clipboard: NC2-693] [NC2-693]
+- *NovaTalks.Core*: Fixed an issue when messages are not fetched on connection restablished [:clipboard: NC2-693] [NC2-693]

 	> If a message is sent to the web widget and the connection with Engine is lost, the message will be fetched once the connection between web-widget and Engine is restablished.

-- *NovaTalks.Core*: Fixed url encoding of cyrillic file names sent from Email inbox. [:clipboard: NC2-678] [NC2-678]
+- *NovaTalks.Core*: Fixed url encoding of cyrillic file names sent from Email inbox [:clipboard: NC2-678] [NC2-678]

 	- Files which had cirillic characters in their name had them url encoded when sent to a client.

-- *NovaTalks.Core*: Fixed conversarsation routing error. [:clipboard: NC2-709] [NC2-709]
+- *NovaTalks.Core*: Fixed conversarsation routing error [:clipboard: NC2-709] [NC2-709]

 	> "NavigationDuplicated" Nuxt error.